tanta-1155/basktray/README.md

 (Adding icon files (shoud be named 0.ico, 1.ico, 2.ico ...
 100.ico) to "basktray/resources/ico-2/" folder, and select "Custom" on the right-click menu allows you to modify fonts or styles of your basktray.
 Enjoy^^)

-(As stated in MIT License,no liability can be accepted for any claims, damages or other obligations, should they arise from or in connection with the software or from the use or other handling of the software.
+(As stated in MIT License, no liability can be accepted for any claims, damages or other obligations, should they arise from or in connection with the software or from the use or other handling of the software.
 Please note that the software is provided under licence. )

 Copyright © 2024 tanta_1155